 The event format includes interactive workshops, keynote speeches and a panel with young women who are leading in their communities.

-On Friday, 30 October 2020, 100 girls, including female-identifying and non-binary people in years 9 and 10 from high schools across Canberra came together to attend the 2020 She Leads High Conference.
+On Friday, 30 October 2020, 100 girls and non-binary people in years 9 and 10 from high schools across Canberra came together to attend the 2020 She Leads High Conference.
 Held at the Kambri Cultural Centre at the Australian National University, the conference theme was Unstoppable, where students learned to find their voices and lead with authenticity.
 The students heard from inspirational young leaders and learned fundamental skills necessary to be a leader, including the three important selfs: self-confidence, self-awareness and self-care.

 The speakers included Ciára Duggan and keynote Madeline Diamond, the 2020 ACT Young Australian of the Year.
 Panellists included Taylor Fitzgerald, Kat Reed, Kasey Dragisic and Tikarra Looke.
 There were also workshops by Angie Ford and members of our youth engagement team to round off an exciting day of discussion and activity on how to become Unstoppable.